RouterTech Firmware (v2.92) Frequently Asked Questions (FAQ)

 Q. What is the RRT or Router Repair Tool?

-A. This is a tool which can be used to upgrading firmwares, cleaning up fragmented router environments, and repairing bricked routers.
+A. This is a tool which can be used for upgrading firmwares, cleaning up fragmented router environments, and repairing bricked routers.

 Q. How should I flash your firmware onto my router?

-A. Read ALL the documentation (i.e., the upgrade.html file, and the readme.html file) - before trying anything
+A. Read ALL the documentation (i.e., the upgrade.html file, the readme.html file, the features.hml file, and the history.html file) - before trying anything

 Q. What extra commands are supported by the RouterTech firmware?

-A. The command set can be found in the rt_commands.hml file.
+A. The command set can be found in the rt_commands.hml file and the features.hml file.

 Q. How do I login to the router's web interface?